 - Social engineering and research:

 Professional hackers spend time researching on social media and websites to find information like the target’s address, phone number or names of family members and pets — anything that will help them guess a password.
 This also helps with knowledge-based questions.
-Diligent and focused effort is typical of targeted attacks and corporate account takeovers.
+Diligent and focused effort is typical of targeted attacks on consumer accounts, especially in the finance and healthcare sectors where the payoff is high.

 - Credential stuffing: